ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Sure, here are four jokes related to software engineering and cybersecurity:

-1. Why don't programmers like nature?
-It has too many bugs!

-2. Why did the programmer always wear two different shoes?
-In case he needed to debug!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-3. Why did the cybersecurity expert bring a ladder to work?
-To scale the firewall!
+2. Why did the cyber security expert bring a ladder to work?
+Because they heard the system had a lot of "high-level" threats!

+3. Why did the programmer always carry a screwdriver?
+Because they heard you should always "debug" your code!

-4. Why did the developer go broke?
-Because he lost his domain in a DDoS attack!
+4. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-Please note that these jokes are meant to be light-hearted and not intended to offend anyone.

 [
-Tue Nov 28 01:12:03 UTC 2023
+Wed Nov 29 01:11:59 UTC 2023
  ]